Onorable-e/Hotel-Bookings/README.md

 ## Project Objective
 The project's objective was to help enhance hotel revenue and customer experience through data-driven insights by analysing the booking records and creating dashboard(s) that provide valuable insights.
 The dashboard should contain insightful charts, graphs, and tables to convey information effectively, thereby enabling informed decision-making on enhancing hotel revenue and customer experience.
 ## Business Questions and Metrics
 We defined specific business questions that should be answered.
-Examples of questions include:
+Examples of questions include: <br>
 a.
 Who are the people booking? <br>
 b.
 Which of our customers are canceling their bookings? <br>
 c.
 Where do we have the most bookings? <br>
 d.
 Out of the total bookings, how many were successful and unsuccessful? <br>
 ## Key Performance Indicators (KPIs)
 We also defined metrics and KPIs that will help answer the business questions.
-Examples include:
+Examples include: <br>
 a.
 Total booking <br>
 b.
 Total cancellation/cancellation rate <br>
 c.
 Successful booking: Total booking where the reservation status is checked out.
 Unsuccessful booking: Total booking where the reservation status is canceled or no show. <br>